SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Even if she does like you back, you know how that girl is.
 You are going to need to make the first move," Applejack said.

 "I am, the day after Pinkie and Rarity's date.
-Me and Fluttershy are having breakfast at my place, after we eat I am going to ask her out," Rainbow said.
+Me and Fluttershy are having breakfast at my place, after we eat, I will ask her out," Rainbow said.

 Pinkie walked back in the room.
 "I'm back."